Marina Rosenfeld: Awards and recognition

 She is a recipient of The Watermill Center's 2019 Inga Maren Otto Fellowship.

+In 2024, she was awarded the Herb Alpert Award in the Arts for Visual Art.

 Her writing was included in the second edition of Audio Cultures: Readings in Modern Music (2017), edited by Christoph Cox and Dan Warner, and in John Zorn's Arcana 2: Musicians on Music (2007).